dotnetcore/FlubuCore/CONTRIBUTING.md

 	* As much information as possible, such as the command and configuration used.
 	* Interesting parts of code and logs with `--debug`.
 	* All steps to reproduce the issue.
+* When you are requesting to fix a bug or new feature you should become a stargazer

 ## 🎁 I Want to contribute to the code